FliegendeWurst/TriliumDroid/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Parts of this program that are derived from zadam's [Trilium Notes](https://github.com/zadam/trilium/), the AGPL-3.0 applies.
+Parts of this program are derived from zadam's [Trilium Notes](https://github.com/zadam/trilium/), the AGPL-3.0 applies.
+Parts of this program are derived from Elian Doran's [TriliumNext Notes](https://github.com/TriliumNext/Notes), the AGPL-3.0 applies.
 The MIT License applies to the [boxicons](https://boxicons.com/) included in the project (see `boxicons_LICENSE.txt`).
 The GPL-3.0 license applies to the styles derived from [Simple-Commons](https://github.com/SimpleMobileTools/Simple-Commons).
 The MPL-2.0 license applies to the included [AztecEditor-Android](https://github.com/wordpress-mobile/AztecEditor-Android/).